PixelsCamp/docs/FAQ.md

 # [Pixels Camp 2016](https://pixels.camp) F.A.Q.

-It's normal for those attending, to have a few questions or concerns.
+It's normal for those attending to have a few questions or concerns.
 We'll try to address most of them here.

 ### GENERAL